starius/ScPrime/modules/renter/README.md

 network has that sector.
 The single exported method is 'DownloadByRoot'.

-This subsystem was created primarily as a facilitator for the skylinks of Skynet.
+This subsystem was created primarily as a facilitator for the skylinks of Pubaccess.
 Skylinks provide a merkle root and some offset+length information, but do not provide any information about which hosts are storing the sectors.
 The exported method of this subsystem will primarily be called by skylink methods, as opposed to being used directly by external users.